Renter Application Process and Admittance Criteria

 - Once notified that your screening is complete and meets our standards, you will have 48 hours to execute a pre-lease and submit a $500 fee to hold the property.
 The fee is 25% of the monthly rental price and will be applied to your security deposit when you sign a lease.
 If you fail to meet this time limit you will no longer be considered to be in first position for the property.
 If you do not move into the property applied for as agreed, the $500 will be forfeited to Action Property Management.

 - State Law requires that we not give out screening result information to anyone, including the applicant.

 - No applicant shall be declined residency on the basis of race, color, sex, religion, national origin, disability, familial status, or age.

 Please read our Resident Admittance Policy, below.
-It describes how we score your application once we receive the screening report from Rental Services, Inc. This document must be signed, dated, and returned before we will make an appointment to view the inside of one of our rental homes.
-Every adult applicant for residency must be able meet the criteria outlined below or will not qualify to rent from Action Property Management.
+It describes how we score your application once we receive the screening report from Rental Services, Inc. Every adult applicant for residency must be able meet the criteria outlined below or will not qualify to rent from Action Property Management.

 RESIDENT ADMITTANCE POLICY

 Purpose of this Admittance Policy:

-- To provide a standardized guideline for admitting residents to properties managed by Action Property Management.
+- To provide a standardized guideline for admitting residents into Action Property Management properties.